 “Russia’s Regions Ministry believes that it is not reasonable to place a 400-metre building in direct proximity to world heritage cultural sites,” the ministry said last week.

-Culture Minister Alexander Avdeyev said in October he was
+Culture Minister Alexander Avdeyev said in October he was sceptical about the tower.

-heating up.
+Gazprom spokesman Sergei Kupriyanov said chief executive Alexei Miller, a close Putin ally, was aware the debate was heating up.
 “We are continuing all work and there has been no order to back off,” he said.

 Maxim Shevchenko, a popular presenter on the main state TV channel ORT, conducted a fierce anti-Gazprom debate on ORT last week, contrasting sharply with the usual image of Gazprom as Russia’s most important firm.